helm/charts/stable/jenkins/README.md

           systemMessage: "Jenkins configured automatically by Jenkins Configuration as Code Plugin\n\n"
 ```

-In contrast to adding xml configuration files these settings are reapplied during every Jenkins restart and when you apply
-the configuration in the plugin ui.
+Every configuration changes triggers a Jenkins restart during which the settings are reapplied.

 ## Adding customized labels